dcupolillo/ROIpy/README.md

 ### Scanfields

-The `Scanfields` class inherits from `Morphology` and manages the creation of rotated rectangular scanfields for imaging.
-It uses various imaging parameters to generate the ROIs.
 Refers to **Scanimage** `scanimage.mroi.scanfield.fields.RotatedRectangle` objects.
-Generates and saves :floppy_disk: a number of single-plane json-formatted `.roi` files corresponding to the different z layers to be provided to **ScanImage** ROI Editor for multiple ROI (mROI) definition.
+Generates and saves :floppy_disk: a number of single-plane json-formatted `.roi` files corresponding to the different zlayers to be loaded to **ScanImage** ROI Editor for multiple ROI (mROI) definition.

 Similarly to `Morphology` bundles, a `Scanfield` object includes a series of `ScanfieldBundle`:

-1. `neuComp`: The ensemble of dendritic ROIs, covering the whole neuron.
+1. `neuComp`: (as in neuronal compartment), the ensemble of dendritic ROIs, covering the whole neuron.
 2. `apiComp`: ROIs covering the apical dendritic compartment.
 3. `basComp`: ROIs coveing the basal dendritic compartment.

 Each `ScanfieldBundle` is a collection of individual `Roi` components, defining the features of every individual rectangle within the structure.

-**Example Usage:**

 ```python
 # Initialize the scanfields with image and tracing files